© hemantha_sl / Dollar Photo Club

-The Amish aren’t writing books or doing podcasts on how they stay out of debt and save money, but they have a reputation for this kind of simple life.
+The Amish aren’t writing books or doing podcasts on how they stay out of debt and save money (at least I don’t think they are, but I could be wrong), however they have a reputation for living a simple, old-fashioned and frugal lifestyle.

-I think it would do our modern world some good to learn from their simple way of living that seems to be full of common sense.
-So here are a few frugal lessons from the Amish lifestyle.
+I think it would do our modern world a whole lot of good to learn from their simple way of living that seems to be full of common sense and hard work.

 Want more old fashioned living tips?
 Here are some of my favorites: